 Conflicts and arguments are an inevitable part of any relationship.
-However, there are strategies that will help you either avoid conflicts or handle them in a more constructive way.
+However, there are strategies that will help you either avoid conflicts or handle them more constructively.
 The article discusses three such techniques.

 1. Don’t do the “ABCDE” behaviors during communication

 The acronym “ABCDE” refers to certain types of communication behaviors that increase conflict in a relationship and include the following (Duggal, 2016):Accusation: Accusations usually are “You always …” or “You never…” statements.
-Accusations may have some kernel of truth in them but that gets exaggerated and dramatized by the heat of the argument.
-Accusations lead to counteraccusations and defensiveness and takes away the focus from one’s own shortcomings and also from resolving the conflict on hand.
+Accusations may have some kernel of truth in them, but that gets exaggerated and dramatized by the heat of the argument.
+Accusations lead to counteraccusations and defensiveness, and take the focus away from one’s own shortcomings and from resolving the conflict at hand.

 Blame: Individuals may blame their partner’s actions for a problem or blame their mental illness, moral weakness, or personal inadequacies for the problems the couple is facing.
 For example, “If you had taken those medications, then we would have been able to go on this trip.”

 Coercion: People use coercion to force their partners to do what they want by making demands, threats, nagging, criticizing, complaining, and inducing guilt.
-The partner at the receiving end gives into the coercion as they want peace and this reinforces the behavior of the coercive partner.
-However, over time the receiving partner may get used to this coercion and ignore the demands of the coercive partner, which may result in the latter escalating their coercive tactics, eventually leading to more discord.
+The partner on the receiving end gives in to the coercion because they want peace, which reinforces the coercive partner's behavior.
+However, over time, the receiving partner may become accustomed to this coercion and ignore the coercive partner's demands, which may lead the latter to escalate their coercive tactics, eventually resulting in more discord.

-Defensiveness: Defensiveness is the usual reaction of a partner on the receiving end of accusation or blame but only adds to the argument and conflict.
+Defensiveness: Defensiveness is the usual reaction of a partner on the receiving end of an accusation or blame, but it only adds to the argument and conflict.
 Defensiveness really amounts to saying, “The problem isn’t me, it’s you.”

 Excessive reassurance seeking: Excessive reassurance seeking is repeatedly requesting reassurance from your partner that you are lovable and worthy.
 Examples include, “Do you still love me?” or “Am I a good person?” or “Are you going to stay with me?”
-Excessive reassurance seeking wears out your partner and they start feeling burdened, frustrated, and helpless and their reassurances start getting tinged with irritation.
+Excessive reassurance-seeking wears your partner down, and they start to feel burdened, frustrated, and helpless, and their reassurances become tinged with irritation.

 2. Use the “STOP” and “START” techniques to handle arguments